NDIS

 Whilst labels like 'disability' may not be relevant to some people's experience, it is important to understand the distinctions with which conditions can unlock vital financial support schemes.

-If you live with anxiety, depression or another mental health condition you may be eligible for our Disability Employment Services (DES).
+If you live with anxiety, depression or another mental health condition you may be eligible for the Inclusive Employment Australia program.
 You don't necessarily need to be diagnosed with a 'psychosocial disability', only that your mental health condition affects your capacity to work in some way.
 This can be verified by a treating medical practitioner through this Centrelink form.

 NDIS Services

 If a person's mental health condition is considered a 'psychosocial disability', they may be eligible for NDIS support, however, a diagnosis of a condition in itself is not enough.
-In order to be eligible for funding through the NDIS, a psychosocial disability assessment must be carried out.
+Download the Psychosocial Disability Access Factsheet 2: Impairment and psychosocial disability in the NDIS here https://www.ndis.gov.au/understanding/how-ndis-works/psychosocial-disability/applying-ndis-people-psychosocial-disability

 Job seeker

-Disability Employment Services (DES) will allow you to choose a provider who will help you find work and support you in your new role.
-It is a government-funded scheme designed to ensure every Australian has the opportunity to work.
+Inclusive Employment Australia is replacing Disability Employment Services (DES) from 1 November 2025.
+Inclusive Employment Australia allows you to choose a provider who will help you find work, support you in your new role and build your career.
+It is a government-funded scheme designed to ensure every Australian has the opportunity to work, and is free-free for eligible participants.

-If you have a job, a DES provider can help you with; On-the-job training, speaking to your boss and co-workers, ongoing support in your job, modifying your workplace, Auslan at work.
+If you already have a job and it is at risk due to disability, illness, medical condition or other barrier, an Inclusive Employment Australia provider can help you with on-the-job training, speaking with your boss and co-workers, ongoing support in your job, modifying your workplace, Auslan at work and other supports.

-Jobseekers are generally eligible for DES if they:
+Jobseekers are generally eligible for Inclusive Employment Australia if they:

 - Have a disability, injury or health condition

-- Are aged at least 14 but have not yet attained the Age Pension qualifying age
+- Are over the age of 14 and under the Age Pension qualifying age

 - Are at or above the minimum legal working age in their state or territory

-- Are an Australian resident or eligible Visa holder
+- Are an Australian citizen, resident or eligible visa holder

-- Have a valid Employment Services Assessment (ESAt) or Job Capacity Assessment (JCA) recommending DES with a Future Work Capacity of eight or more hours per week;
+- Have a valid Employment Services Assessment (ESAt) or Job Capacity Assessment (JCA) recommending IEA with a Future Work Capacity of zero to 30 hours per week (Castle can help to get an ESAt or JCA) when you sign up with us;

 - Are not working at or above their assessed work capacity